asleepinglion/ouro-base/README.md

 "I am a ninja."
 ```

 Since the `super` methods were called first in the constructor before any other instructions, the eldest parent executes first.
-This is a pretty useful pattern for layering on functionality and can be seen throughout SuperJS.
+This is a pretty useful pattern for layering on functionality and can be seen throughout Ouro.

 **Emitting and Responding to Events**